elliehastings/soccer-matches/README.md

 Tracking project todos:

-1.0 (proof of concept)
+1.0 (proof of concept) - remaining:

 * Create mapping for team name - Long Name from Table page -> short name used in Fixtures page
-* Parse and extract Matches
-* Add matches schema, typings
 * Handle matches in progress
 * Add non-GPT API